 Among the rival 1080p models, Alienware AW2518Hf is as good as the rest of them and does not contain any striking features to make it the best monitor under 400.

-It is a decent model with an efficient configuration of the 240Hz refresh rate and the G-Sync feature that helps carry out well even more demanding tasks like gaming.
+It is a decent video editing monitor with an efficient configuration of the 240Hz refresh rate and the G-Sync feature that helps carry out well even more demanding tasks like gaming.

 The biggest difference in this model is its stylish and futuristic design that will embellish any interior.

 Screen size: -inch | Aspect ratio: 16:9 | Resolution: 1920 x 1080 | Brightness: cd/m2 | Refresh rate: Hz | Response time: ms | Viewing angle: 178 / 178 | Contrast ratio: | Color support: sRGB

 ⊖ Basic stand